CollinM/plankton/doc/LAB-NOTEBOOK.md

 - histogram of pixel values (0-255)
 - sub-region averaging (8x8, 0 overlap)

-Results of 5-fold random forest (500 trees, max depth 20) ([Full results](results/experiment5-rf-1/metrics.csv)):
+Results of 5-fold random forest (500 trees, max depth 20):
-- Average Precision = TODO
+- Average Precision = N/A
-- Average Recall = TODO
+- Average Recall = N/A
-- Average F1 = TODO
+- Average F1 = N/A

-Comments:
+**UPDATE** 5/16/2016
+Comments: After failing to complete even a single fold of the above experiment after 48 hours of runtime, the job was mysteriously terminated on the shared cluster.
+There isn't enough time to run it again.